567-labs/cloud-cursor-agent/README.md

 ### Watch Agent (Block Until Complete)

+Watch agents until they complete.
+Useful for scripts that need to wait for small fixes to finish before proceeding.

-Watch one or more agents and block until they reach a terminal state (FINISHED, FAILED, or CANCELLED).
-Useful for chaining commands in scripts:
+Watch one or more agents and block until they reach a terminal state (FINISHED, FAILED, or CANCELLED):

 ```bash
 # Watch a single agent